Africa Through the Lens: A Photographer

-Hop in your trusty Land Rovers mid afternoon.
-You’ll want to roll down the windows or stand up to take advantage of the customized roof hatch.
+More wildlife viewing is on the agenda today, your last full day in the Serengeti.
+Take a picnic lunch as you head out on the trail in your trusted Land Rovers.
+Roll down the windows or stand up to take advantage of the customized roof hatch.
 Feel the fresh air rush past as you navigate winding paths and secret trails in your pursuit of interesting wildlife sightings.
-With this perspective, you have unhindered 360º views, and the possibilities for what lies in store are endless!
+With this perspective, you have unhindered 360o views, and the possibilities for what lies in store are endless!

-August 21 - Serengeti National Park (Thomson Serengeti Nyumba - Kogakuria - SWCK)
+March 7 - Serengeti National Park (Thomson Serengeti Nyumba - Central - SWCS)

 This evening you return to camp where you can go over your experiences and compare notes with your fellow safari-goers.
 Rest easy, and enjoy being lulled to sleep by the sounds of your last night on the Serengeti plains.